 - use computers to manage information and financial data and to analyse and measure performance

 - support IT systems and plan new provision and development, sometimes for major projects.

-- The starting salary for the NHS Graduate Management Training Scheme 2020 intake is £24,628 (plus the Higher Cost of Living Allowance, or HICA, where applicable).
-Graduates also receive study leave and NHS pension entitlement.
+- The starting salary for the NHS Graduate Management Training Scheme 2022 intake is £25,368 (plus the Higher Cost of Living Allowance, or HICA, where applicable).
+Graduates also receive a fully financially supported study package and NHS pension entitlement.

 - The average salary in a first NHS role on leaving the scheme is around £40,000, depending on your area of work.

-- At the most senior levels of management (for example director or chief executive), your salary can range from £90,000 to in excess of £100,000.
+- At the most senior levels of management (for example director or chief executive), your salary can range from up to £90,000 to in excess of £100,000.

 For details of salary scales within the NHS, see Agenda for change (AfC) pay rates.

 You'll typically work 9am to 5pm, although in certain roles and specialist areas you may need to work shifts.
 As a manager you may be on-call during evenings or weekends and you should expect to work extra hours during certain periods.

 There are often opportunities to work part time or to job share.